 Customer service at the Council

 In many ways, we’re Somerset County Council’s front door.
 Call into County Hall and you’ll be greeted by our friendly, helpful reception team.
 Call our main 0300 number or send us an email, and you’ll be straight through to one of our trained, knowledgeable, here-to-help advisors.

-There are around 70 of us working in Customer Service, and most of us (apart from our County Hall Reception team) are based in our award-winning contact centre in Taunton, although flexible working means we have the opportunity to work remotely from home as part of our working week.
+There are around 70 of us working in Customer Service, and we are based in our award-winning contact centre in County Hall, Taunton, although flexible working means we have the opportunity to work remotely from home as part of our working week.
 For two years running now, we’ve been awarded the South West Contact Centre Forum’s award for Best Medium-sized Contact Centre – so we’re clearly doing lots right.
 Like training.
 And support.
 And career development.